netxms/netxms-doc/admin/event-processing.rst

      - Notification channel driver for Telegram messenger.
 Configuration parameter:

        * AuthToken

        To confiugre Telegram notifications it is required to talk to BotFather and get bot authentication token (AUTH_TOKEN).
 Set authentication token (AUTH_TOKEN) in notification channel configuration in format: AuthToken=AUTH_TOKEN

        Telegram's bot can't initiate conversations with users.
 A user must either add them to a group or send them a message first.

        Telegram notification channel requires 2 fields in action configuration:

-       * Recipient name - name of the channel or usernmae (public channel should start with @ symbol)
+       * Recipient name - name of the channel or username (public channel should start with @ symbol)
        * Message - text that should be sent

    * - text2reach.ncd